Arturo Salazar Valencia: Health and environmental quality

 In Chile in 1887 there was a cholera epidemic, resulting in 50,000 deaths.
 At the Naval Academy laboratory, along with Carlos Newman, Salazar published a study on bacteriology by the name of "Notes on the Asian cholera bacillus" (Valparaiso, 1888), in which they displayed the first microphotographs taken in the country.
 That same year he published a report on the characteristics of the waters on the hillsides of Valparaiso as well as the results of a clinical and bacteriological examination of some waters in Chile.
 Professor Salazar was very interested in public health problems.
 He prepared a study of air quality in the Odeon and Victoria theaters in Valparaiso and of the Municipal Theater in Santiago.
 This was a work on the degree to which the air was rarified due to the use of gas lighting.
 This study was published in Italian.
 His studies on Chilean waters were published in London.
 In 1895 he wrote an article on "carbon dioxide in some enclosed and inhabited locales", and another "on the air quality in Valparaiso prisons".
 He also made a study of the quality of ice used for public consumption.
 In light of the multiplicity and variety of interests, as well as original, modern and unorthodox ideas, professor Arturo Salazar Valencia was known among some of his contemporaries as "crazy Salazar".

 International contacts

 Both Newman and Salazar made an effort to stay abreast of the latest scientific and cultural advances at an international level, and to cultivate contacts with the leading exponents of these.
 On one occasion they extended an invitation for the celebrated North America physicist, Albert Abraham Michelson, to meet with them.
-Michelson was best known for the innovative experiment he performed in collaboration with his colleague Edward Williams Morley, using interferometry to conclusively determine that the speed of light is constant, independently of the earth's movement, thanks to which it was concluded that there were serious problems with the theory of the existence of ether as the means needed for the propagation of light, a theory that dated back to postulations defended by Christian Huygens and others to explain the wave theory of light.
+Michelson was best known for the innovative experiment he performed in collaboration with his colleague Edward Williams Morley, using interferometry to conclusively determine that the speed of light is constant, independently of the earth's movement, thanks to which it was concluded that there were serious problems with the theory of the existence of ether as the means needed for the propagation of light, a theory that dated back to postulations defended by Christiaan Huygens and others to explain the wave theory of light.